5 Minute Read.

 - Your boss or client asks you how real sales you have generated – not how many leads?

-- The number of leads you get doesn’t match with what Google AdWords or Analytics says?
+- The number of leads you get doesn’t match with what Google Ads or Analytics says?

 - Your leads are high value and expensive to get, but you don’t know which campaigns or keywords are driving them?